henzeb/enumhancer/docs/state.md

 elevator::Move->transitionTo('Open'); //throws exception
 ```

-The array returned by the `transitions` method can return an array containing
+The array returned by the `customTransitions` method can return an array containing
 the name or value as key, and the name, value or enum instance as value.

 Note: You can only go one level deep.